SelfTaughtCoder78704/parsley_svelte_quizzes/README.md

     template: svelte
 ```

-## in the custom folder add a new file called : Example: svelte.html.erb and leave it blank
+## in the custom folder add a new file called : Example: \_svelte.html.erb and leave it blank or if there is a blank template already there for this just use that one